|

 A : Pallet Fork

-Pay attention to the two pins (red
+Pay attention to the two pins (red rectangles)on

-rectangles)on the Pallet Fork in the following
+the Pallet Fork in the following movie.

 B: Balance wheel